liz3/ledit/README.md

 C-x-0 - Load new font file, note that doing this will persist it in the config.
 C-x-h - Toggle highlighting of the active line.
 C-x-m - Switch active mode for current buffer.
+C-x-w - close current buffer if its not the only one, otherwise use ESC.

 ```
 # LICENSE